Demetrius Andrade: Andrade vs. Culcay

 Andrade agreed terms to fight Jack Culcay (22–1, 11 KOs) for the WBA 'Regular' light middleweight title at the MBS Arena in Potsdam, Brandenburg on November 5, 2016.
 Sauerland Event won the purse bid for the fight at $425,144, 25% of which will go to Andrade.
 Showtime confirmed they would not be broadcasting the fight, despite interest in Andrade, due to them not wanting to go head to head with Manny Pacquiao's return on that same date.
 Andrade defeated Culcay in the amateurs on the way to winning gold at the 2007 World Championships.
 The fight was cancelled after it was revealed Andrade's camp had failed to meet several deadlines the WBA had set for the official contracts to be signed.
 The contract was eventually signed, however as they have failed to meet the deadlines given by the WBA and Team Sauerland, the fight remained cancelled.

 On January 14, 2017 reports suggested that a contract had been signed between Andrade and Culcay to fight for the WBA 'Regular' title on March 11.
-The fight was officially confirmed weeks later to take place at the Freidrich-Ebert-Halle in Ludwigshafen, Germany.
+The fight was officially confirmed weeks later to take place at the Friedrich-Ebert-Halle in Ludwigshafen, Germany.
 Andrade became a two time world champion after winning the WBA 'Regular' title via split decision.
 Two judges scored the bout 116–112 for Andrade whilst the third had it 115–114 for Culcay.
 The fight was regarded as close, with as many as five rounds being tossed between the two.
 Sky Sports pundits had Andrade a clear close winner as he outworked Culcay.
 In the post fight interview, Andrade credited his performance, "I thought I did everything that I needed to do.
 I came to Germany and took the title.
 Culcay came like a champion, but I was the better man.
 I outlanded him and I came out with the victory."
 He also stated that he was happy to be back in the world title mix and defend against the best 154 pound fighters.